 There is no photochemical destruction of atmospheric CO2 like there is for many other gases, methane for example in which case continuing emissions are required just to keep its abundance in the atmosphere constant.
 In contrast, atmospheric CO2 can dissolve in water and it can be turned through photosynthesis in plants into wood and other organic matter.
 However, these transfers are not permanent because the carbon can, and in fact does, come back again as CO2.
 In the oceans an equilibrium develops in which as much CO2 leaves the oceans as enters it.
 In plants and soils a steady state develops in which the rate of photosynthesis equals the rate of oxidation of carbon back to CO2 through respiration by living organisms and by fires.
 We ourselves are a part of that process as we exhale in our breath high levels of CO2.
 It has been produced in our cells and in our intestines by microbes digesting food that gives us the energy needed to live.
 We also burn forests.
 The atmosphere, oceans, and terrestrial biosphere act like one interconnected reservoir from which the carbon does not disappear in any practical sense.
 Only rock weathering and formation can, but those are tiny trickles in comparison.
 Therefore, CO2 from fossil fuel burning can only increase the total carbon amount in this reservoir.

 For us to be able to detect the drop in emissions caused by the pandemic it needs to be large enough to stand out from natural CO2 variability caused by how plants and soils respond to seasonal and annual variations of temperature, humidity, soil moisture, etc. These natural variations are large, and so far the "missing" emissions do not stand out.
-Here is an example: If emissions are lower by 25%, then we would expect the monthly mean CO2 for March at Mauna Loa to be lowered by about 0.2 ppm, and again in April, etc. Thus, when we compare the average seasonal cycle of many years we would expect a difference to accumulate after a number of months, each missing 0.2 ppm.
+Here is an example: If emissions are lower by as much as 25%, then we would expect the monthly mean CO2 for March at Mauna Loa to be lowered by about 0.2 ppm, and again in April by another 0.2 ppm, etc. Thus, when we compare the average seasonal cycle of many years, we would expect a difference to accumulate after a number of months.
 The International Energy Agency expects global CO2 emissions to drop by 8% this year.
 Clearly, we cannot see a global effect like that in less than a year.
 CO2 would continue to increase at almost the same rate, which illustrates that we need to make aggressive investments in renewable energy sources to tackle our global heating emergency.

 In April 2020, the Global Monitoring Laboratory launched a series of aerial sampling flights over major East Coast metropolitan areas, repeating an experiment conducted two years ago, to assess the impact of coronavirus response on air quality and greenhouse gas emissions.